unwastefultoday/audio/README.md

 2. Download and run the .ipynb file
 3. the output audio shall be saved at your working directory.

-# the following content is for opengenus script.py
+# the following content is for opengenus script 27 may.py

 ## dependencies
 please ensure that these libraries are installed, updated and usable in your environment.